jpuris/FizzBuzz/README.md

 # FizzBuzz
-Python implementation for FizzBuzz with customisable rules
+Python implementation for FizzBuzz with customisable rules.
+For more info see (Wikipedia article)[https://en.wikipedia.org/wiki/Fizz_buzz]

 ## Requirements
 - Python 3